PTO john deere tractor

 The Drive Shaft

-The PTO must be attached and the belt well connected to the PTO for the edge to move.
+The PTO must be attached, and the belt well connected to the PTO for the edge to move.

 What is a Proper PTO Function?

-Your PTO is designed in a John Deere mower and tractor to disengage the blades within five seconds of activation.
+The power take-off is designed in a John Deere mower and tractor to disengage the blades within five seconds of activation.
 If this takes a long time or is not happening, this signifies a problem with your PTO that needs urgent attention.

 Put on the attachment engagement switch or lever.
 When attempting to start the mower, the rule states that the mower should not begin with your switch engaged.